WETA is the flagship public media station in the nation’s capital with more than 147,000 members.

+WETA is the flagship public media station in the nation’s capital, with nearly 150,000 members.
 Founded in 1961, WETA is dedicated to producing and distributing content of intellectual integrity and cultural merit using a broad range of media to reach audiences throughout Greater Washington and across the country, leveraging its collective resources to extend the organization’s impact.
-WETA productions and projects have received more than 500 honors, including Primetime Emmys, News & Documentary Emmys, duPont-Columbia journalism awards, Peabody Awards, CINE Golden Eagle Awards and Capital Region Emmy Awards.
+WETA productions and projects have received more than 500 honors, including Primetime Emmys, News & Documentary Emmys, Peabody Awards, duPont-Columbia journalism awards, CINE Golden Eagle Awards and Capital Region Emmy Awards.

 Donate Through Workplace Giving

 One of the best ways to support our work is to take advantage of recurring payroll deduction donations through your employer's workplace giving program (or the Combined Federal Campaign if you're a Federal employee).
 With recurring payroll deduction, you can have just a little bit of money automatically deducted from your paycheck each pay period over the course of a year, adding up to make a big difference for us - and providing us with a source of funds we can rely on to operate and focus on our mission.
 And don't forget to check - if your company offers to match donations you can double your impact!
 If your employer does not have a payroll deduction campaign, does not match gifts, or does not offer the choice of giving to our organization, ask about bringing America's Charities to your workplace.
 America's Charities works with employers to develop employee-friendly, cost-effective workplace giving campaigns that benefit charities like ours.